Use Go with JFrog CLI

 --module | — | Optional module name for build-info.
 Requires --build-name and --build-number. |

---no-fallback | true | When true (the default), packages missing in Artifactory will not be downloaded from VCS.
-Set to false to allow fallback to direct VCS download. |
+--no-fallback | false | When true, packages missing in Artifactory will not be downloaded from VCS.
+Defaults to false, meaning VCS fallback is allowed.
+Pass --no-fallback or --no-fallback=true to enforce Artifactory-only resolution. |

 --project | — | JFrog Artifactory project key |